 But Roman Catholics also know another confession of faith, the Apostles’ Creed.
 We use it at the beginning of the rosary.
 We also find it in the liturgy of baptism and the renewal of baptismal vows that sometimes takes place at Mass.

 First, let’s note the similarities.
 Both Creeds have three main parts or stanzas, as nearly all expressions of faith coming from the early Church.
 That’s because our faith is not a list of tenets as in a political platform, but a statement of personal commitment to the three divine persons – the Father, the Son, and the Holy Spirit.
 Both creeds mention the Church, the sacraments, and eternal life.
 But they don’t make up a separate fourth stanza.
-They are viewed as part of the work of the Holy Spirit so fall under the third stanza of the Spirit.
+They are viewed as part of the work of the Holy Spirit and so fall under the Creed’s third stanza which is dedicated to person and activity of the third person of the Most Holy Trinity.

 In fourth century, powerful heresies arose, primarily in the East, that denied the divinity of both Jesus and the Spirit.
 The Creed we call “Nicene” was expanded by the first two ecumenical councils, which took place in the East, to emphasize the equality of Jesus with the Father and the divinity of the Holy Spirit.
 The Apostles Creed underwent no such official expansion.